 Keen to show my step-sons around my old stomping grounds, I coaxed them out of bed with the promise of breakfast at Pusateri’s Fine Foods.
-Visiting the market on previous trips to Toronto with their father, the boys were well acquainted with the store’s expansive selection of gourmet foods.
+Visiting the market on previous trips to Toronto, the boys were well acquainted with the store’s expansive selection of gourmet foods.

-Groaning with excess the store’s selves lay host to some of the world’s most desired sweets, preserves, oils, and spices.
-In addition to its selection of imported delicacies, Pusateri’s is equally renowned for its ready-to-go meals, artisan baked goods, and local produce.
+Similar to Harrods, Pusateri’s shelves groan with excess – hosting some of the world’s most desired sweets, preserves, oils, and spices.
+In addition to its selection of imported delicacies, Pusateri’s is equally adored for its artisan baked goods and local produce.

 With a plethora of options to choose from, the four of us wandered through the market.
-My step-sons decided to order sandwiches from the deli-bar, while my husband and I perused the premade options and breakfast bar.
-On the menu board, Scott spotted an all-time-favorite, avocado toast, and promptly placed his order.
+My step-sons decided to order sandwiches from the deli, while my husband and I perused the premade options and breakfast bar.
+On the menu board, my husband spotted an all-time-favorite – avocado toast – and promptly placed his order.

-Sadly, the fresh breakfast items available for plant-based individuals were limited; unless you wanted to go with a non-traditional breakfast item.
+Truly craving something savory, I moved onto other options.
+Sadly, the fresh breakfast items available for plant-based individuals were slim to none.
 There were a few soups to choose from, including creamy coconut carrot, Mediterranean lentil, and golden cauliflower.
-The salad selections were also impressive, with unique dishes such as tofu korma, peanut soba, and tempeh buddha, catching my eye.
-Not feeling like a salad first thing in the morning or hot soup in 30+ degree weather, my remaining options required thawing and a moment or two in the oven.
-Returning to the pastry aisle, I settled for an apple cinnamon muffin and a wheatgrass juice cube, for good measure.
+The salad selections were also impressive, with unique dishes such as tofu korma, peanut soba, and tempeh buddha catching my eye.

 Overall, I was disappointed with the plant-based breakfast items available at Pusateri’s.
-That said, I was happy to see there were expanding their vegan lunch and dinner inventory.
+While my family enjoyed delicious, hot meals, I had to sit there sipping my “too healthy for vacation,” green smoothie.